 Finally, one of those torches is good for something more than just ambiance!

-And in a complete mockery of the concept of convection, Simon's tongue is apparently undamaged by latching on to the part of a torch that has clearly turned to ash due to being burning and all!
+And in a complete mockery of thermodynamics, Simon's tongue is apparently undamaged by latching on to the part of a torch that has clearly turned to ash due to being burning and all!